-Also known as collie nose or Nasal Solar Dermatitis, in the case of discoid Lupus Erythematosus (DLE) the loss of pigment derives from an immune-mediated disease, meaning that the dog's immune system attacks parts of the dog's body.
+Discoid lupus erythematosus (DLE), also known as collie nose or Nasal Solar Dermatitis, entails the loss of pigment derived from an immune-mediated disease, meaning that the dog's immune system attacks parts of the dog's body.

 In the case of DLE though, for the most part, only the leather of the dog's nose, the nasal planum, is affected, explains veterinarian Wendy C. Brooks in an article for Veterinary Information Network.

 A dog's black nose may turn bluish-grey or even pink and the skin may scale, crack and ulcerate.
 Exposure to sunlight seems to aggravated this condition which is often seen in collie breeds, hence the name.